-Photo by Alice Nogueira
+Photo by Eden Jetschmann

 ** In descriptions for some of my earlier works, I use she/her pronouns to describe myself, as that is how I identified at the time.
 I have chosen to keep those texts as is despite that I now use they/them pronouns.
 All of my current and future project descriptions reflect that change (that is, until I find other language to self-describe)!